Stuff You Need to Know

 - You need to understand what your insurance policy covers.
 Read your policy.
 Here are 3 popular misconceptions:

-- “Rental is part of full coverage.”
+- “Rental is part of my full coverage.”
 NOT TRUE.
 It is a separate coverage.

 - “Uninsured Motorist coverage is vehicle protection.”
 NOT TRUE.
 It is a form of medical coverage.

 - “As long as you have insurance coverage, you don’t need to carry your insurance cards.”
 NOT TRUE.
 It is the law that you must have insurance cards in your vehicle and in your wallet/purse at all times.